Fourth voyage of Columbus: Background

+Christopher Columbus returned to Nueva Isabela, on Rio Ozama in La Española, upon completing his third voyage in 1500.
+The admiral and governor, whose relationship with local vecinos had been long strained by then, soon found himself on remand in Cádiz, awaiting an audience before the Catholic Monarchs to answer for alleged offences against the Spanish crown.
+His defence proved good enough to earn him his freedom, but not a reinstatement as governor of La Española, in which office he had first been replaced by juez pesquisidor Francisco de Bobadilla, and who would soon be succeeded by Nicolás de Ovando in 1502.

-Upon being released from prison on 17 December 1500, Columbus set about planning what he deemed would be 'his most significant, most profitable expedition yet.'
-The 1497 discovery of an eastern maritime passage to 'the opulent East,' by Vasco de Gama, had steeled Columbus's determination to find a shorter, more direct western route.
-Consequently, on 26 February 1502, Columbus requested licence to sail on a fourth voyage.
-Passage to the East, he reasoned, might lay farther west than anyone had prior sailed.
-The project being deemed viable and desirable, the Catholic Monarchs granted authorisation on 14 March.
-The royal licence approved disbursement of ten thousand gold pesos for fitting out a fleet, appointed Francisco de Porras as comptroller of spoils, and Diego de Porras as auditor and Crown representative, and forbid the taking of slaves, among other terms and conditions.
-Columbus enlisted Diego Tristán to captain the flagship, La Capitana, Francisco de Porras for Santiago de Palos, Pedro de Terreros for El Gallego, and Bartolomeo Fieschi for Vizcaíno.
-One hundred and forty men and boys were reportedly recruited to man the fleet.
-By 28 April, when all preparations had been finalised, Columbus had spent 2,259,239 maravedis on wages, rent, equipment, and provisions.
+Upon his release from jail on 17 December 1500, Columbus set about planning what he proposed would be "his most significant, most profitable expedition yet".
+The recent Portuguese discovery of an eastern sea lane to "the opulent East", by Vasco da Gama in 1497 to 1499, had steeled the admiral's resolve to find a shorter, more direct western route to the same (to Cathay, Cipangu and La Especiería in the Far East, and to the neighbouring East Indies).
+Consequently, on 26 February 1502, Columbus petitioned the crown for a capitulación to embark on a fourth voyage to the western half of the North Sea.
+Passage to the east, he figured, might lie farther west than anyone had prior sailed.
+The project being deemed feasible and desirable, the Catholic Monarchs granted his petition on 14 March.
+The royal licence approved the disbursement of some 10,000 gold pesos for fitting out a fleet, appointed Francisco de Porras as comptroller of spoils, and Diego de Porras as auditor and crown representative, and forbade the enslavement of Amerindians, among further terms and conditions.
+Columbus enlisted Diego Tristán to captain his flagship La Capitana, Francisco de Porras for El Santiago de Palos, Pedro de Terreros for El Gallego, and Bartolomeo Fieschi for El Vizcaíno.

+Some 140 men and ship's boys were recruited to crew Columbus's fleet of four ships.
+By 28 April, upon finalising all preparations for his trip, the admiral reported an outlay of 2,259,239 maravedis, primarily on wages, rent, equipment and provisions.